Listening to music is one of the most common ways we manage our stress and emotions.

 These are all examples of the different ways we may listen to music in order to regulate our emotions and channel them in positive ways.

-In another 2012 study from the University of Gothenberg, researchers studied self-reported episodes by over 200 participants.
+In another study (PDF) researchers studied self-reported episodes by over 200 participants.
 Out of the 2,297 reported episodes, roughly 30% of them were music-related.
 In fact, listening to music was one of the most frequently reported main activities along with “eating” and “other activity.”
 And of the music-related experiences, up to 67% of individuals reported that listening to music had changed their emotions.
 The majority of these emotions were reported to change in positive ways.

 The researchers found that this effect was strongest when people chose to listen to their own preferred music style, rather than having to listen to music chosen by someone else.